Fall2016-ECSE321/Team-2/README.md

 ```bash
 ant run
 ```
 ## II.
-Build Android Application on Desktop
+Build Android Application on Desktop (Emulator)
 ### Dependencies
-To run the app, you must have Android Studio along with API level 23 installed on your computer.
+To run the android app on wmulator, you must have Android Studio along with API level 23 installed on your computer.

 ### Running
 1. Open Android Studio.